SerZhyAle/FastMediaSorter_mobile/README.md

     -   Control which operations are allowed (copy, move, delete, rename).
     -   Prevent device from sleeping during slideshow and sorting.
     -   Optional confirmation dialogs for destructive operations.
-    -   **Use small buttons**: Display all 10 sort buttons in a single row with smaller text size for compact interface.
+    -   **Use small buttons**: Display all 10 sort buttons in a single row with smaller text size and compact square buttons (half height for better space utilization).
 -   **Privacy-Focused**:
     -   No internet access required (only local network for SMB).
     -   No data collection, analytics, or tracking.
 All settings are stored locally on your device.